Whether it's short term or long term, disability insurance is designed to replace your income if you can't work due to injury or illness.

 What is short term disability insurance?

-Short term disability insurance is a type of income protection for temporary, less serious injuries and illness.
+Short term disability insurance is a type of income protection for temporary, less serious injuries and illnesses.
 It is ideal for disabling events that may limit the ability to work, but people generally recover from.

 Some examples include: